 - Despite careful design, filtering systems cannot be completely effective due to the speed of change of Web content.
-Filtering is performed at both the ISP and the school. - The school will work in partnership with parents, the LA, DfE and the Internet Service Provider to ensure systems to protect pupils are reviewed and improved. - If staff or pupils discover unsuitable sites, the URL (address) and content must be reported to the Internet Service Provider via a member of the e-Safety committee. - Senior staff will ensure that regular checks are made to ensure that the filtering methods selected are appropriate, effective and reasonable. - Changes to the school filtering policy will be risk assessed by staff with educational and technical experience prior to any changes and where appropriate with consent from the e-Safety co-ordinator.
+Filtering is performed at both the ISP and the school (Smoothwall) and ICT North (school external Technology Support company) - SENSO Alerting security software monitors the internet usage of pupils and staff and reports any activity that is deemed unsuitable.
+This produces a report which is viewed by the school's IT technicians and Head Teacher. - This monitoring will also automatically occur if the device is used at home.
+Any use at home which does not comply with the security in school will be flagged in the SENSO Alerting report.
+This will continue until the device is no longer required, when the monitoring and filtering software will be removed. - The school will work in partnership with parents, the LA, DfE and the Internet Service Provider to ensure systems to protect pupils are reviewed and improved. - If staff or pupils discover unsuitable sites, the URL (address) and content must be reported to the Internet Service Provider via the e-Safety coordinator. - Senior staff will ensure that regular checks are made to ensure that the filtering methods selected are appropriate, effective and reasonable. - Changes to the school filtering policy will be risk assessed by staff with educational and technical experience prior to any changes and where appropriate with consent from the E-Safety Co-ordinator.
 Any requests for a website to be unblocked should be made via the school's helpdesk.
 The request will be assessed by a member of the e-Safety committee.